UNTV Cup: Timeline

+As of October 30, 2023, there have been 25 teams in the history of the UNTV Cup.
+There were also interested agencies such as the Philippine Coast Guard (for Season 2), PhilHealth and MTRCB (for Season 10), but reasons were undisclosed why they were not in the lineup of teams.

 Championships

 Regular season

-The Armed Forces of the Philippines Cavaliers have the most UNTV Cup titles, winning 3 championships in the regular season.
-The second most successful team is the Judiciary Cagers/Magis, who have 2 championships and undefeated in the Finals.
-The DENR Warriors, PNP Responders and Senate Defenders won 1 title each, with DENR holding the distinction of being the only first-year team to claim the trophy.
-Malacañang-PSC Patriots/Kamao (now OP-PMS Trailblazers) is the only team that reached the finals but have not yet won a championship.
+The Armed Forces of the Philippines Cavaliers have the most UNTV Cup titles, winning 4 championships in the regular season.
+The second most successful team is the Judiciary Cagers/Magis and Agriculture Food Masters, who both have 2 championships.
+The DENR Warriors, PNP Responders, and Senate Defenders won 1 title each, with DENR holding the distinction of being the only first-year team to claim the trophy.
+Malacañang-PSC Patriots/Kamao (now OP-PMS Trailblazers) is the only team that reached multiple finals but have not yet won a championship.